jtclarkjr/manga-app/README.md

 # Features

-* Can add and view manga available from a the below sites with the URL
+* Can add and view manga available from the below sites with the URL
-* Download charters
+* Download chapters
 * Download cache, resume download on re-opening app
 * No need to confirm the latest chapter since there is a queue that does that
 * Single page viewer